-Typeform is compliant with the Payment Card Industry’s Data Security Standards (PCI DSS 3.2) and can therefore accept or process credit card information securely in accordance with these standards always using the Payment block.
+Typeform is compliant with the Payment Card Industry’s Data Security Standards (PCI DSS 3.2) and the Revised Directive on Payment Services (PSD2) and can therefore accept or process credit card information securely in accordance with these standards always using the Payment question.
 Typeform re-certifies this compliance annually with our third party payment processor.
 Typeform is currently working towards achieving other security certification and standards.

 Read more about GDPR compliance.